Ezequiel Duran Player Props: Rangers vs. Nationals

-On Saturday, Ezequiel Duran (.600 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 4:05 PM ET.
+Ezequiel Duran -- with an on-base percentage of .286 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Washington Nationals, with Patrick Corbin on the mound, on July 9 at 12:05 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Nationals.
+He had a one-hit performance in his previous game (1-for-4) against the Nationals.

 Ezequiel Duran Game Info & Props vs. the Nationals